Wick Airport: Airlines and destinations

-Loganair operated regular flights from Wick between 1976 and 2020, with the final flight to Edinburgh departing on 27 March 2020.

-On 19 June 2020, Eastern Airways revoked its Aberdeen Service, leaving the airport with no scheduled services.

-The Scottish Government announced on 4 February 2021, that they would provide up to £4 million to the Highland Council in order to reintroduce flights to and from Wick Airport.

-Eastern Airways began operating the public service obligation flight to Aberdeen on 11 April 2022.
+Previously, Loganair operated regular flights from Wick between 1976 and 2020, with the final flight to Edinburgh Airport departing on 27 March 2020.
+The Scottish Government announced on 4 February 2021 that they would provide up to £4 million to the Highland Council in order to reintroduce flights to and from Wick Airport.
+Eastern Airways began operating the public service obligation flight to Aberdeen on 11 April 2022 but ended on 27 October 2025 after the airline ceased operations.